MarionMcG/Python-Project-2018/README.md

 I intend to:
   * Calculate various measures of central tendency and spread for the four measurements in my dataset.
-  * Compare pairs of measurements on scatter diagrams to determine if there is any relationship between them, and calculating the correlation coefficient.
+  * Compare pairs of measurements on scatter diagrams to determine if there is any relationship between them, and calculate the correlation coefficient.
   * Compare pairs of measurements on scatter diagrams, differentiated by species.

 As this is my first statistical analysis project, I did not have any concrete goals in mind, beyond determining correlation.
 As I worked my way through this project, I understood the limitations of my initial plan and expanded upon it.